 Despite all of this, Daniella consistently aims high in life and is an inspiration to those who know her.

-Daniella has attended countless Starlight events with her family.
-In August of 2013, Daniella had her Once In A Lifetime Wish granted through Starlight to “Climb a Mountain” in Banff, Alberta – and she made it all that way to the top of Sulphur Mountain with her brother Dylan and her parents.
-It was a time they will never forget.
+Daniella has attended countless Starlight Canada events with her family.
+In August of 2013, Daniella had her Once In A Lifetime Wish granted through Starlight Canada to “Climb a Mountain” in Banff, Alberta – and she made it all that way to the top of Sulphur Mountain with family and it was an experience the close-knit family will never forget.

-Daniella’s brother, Dylan, was there for that climb up the mountain, and has been there by his sister’s side through it all – and wants to do more.
-Determined to help raise funds, Dylan has become a Team Wishes philanthropist, and raised $1000 last year through a basket raffle at his school.
+Daniella’s younger brother, Dylan, was there for that climb up the mountain, has been by his sister’s side through it all – and wants to do more.
+Determined to help raise funds, he’s become a Team Wishes philanthropist and raised $1,000 through a basket raffle at his school.
 We can’t wait to see what he does this year!